 2. Configure your server to return the proper not found error code (404/410)

-In the case that a page is indeed not available or not valid, you should configure your website to return the correct HTTP response code (either a 404 or 410) and resubmit the page to Google using the REQUEST INDEXING button of the URL Inspection tool.
+If a page is indeed not available or valid, you should configure your website to return the correct HTTP response code (either a 404 or 410) and resubmit the page to Google using the REQUEST INDEXING button of the URL Inspection tool.

-The easiest way to configure your site to return a 404 code for invalid pages is to delete the pages.
-By deleting the page, your HTTP server will show the 404 pages when a requested URL is not found.
+The easiest way to configure your site to return a 404 code for invalid pages is to delete them.
+By deleting the pages, your HTTP server will show the 404 pages when a requested URL is not found.

 This is how my custom 404 page looks like: